dekoza/mtgpl/M14_Rulebook.rst

         for more information.

     Mountainwalk
         A kind of landwalk.
-See the glossary entry for :ref:`Landwalk <gl-landwalk>`.
+See the glossary entry for :term:`Landwalk`.

     Mulligan
         At the beginning of a Magic game, you draw the top seven